 So why does the Chinese army want it as the “backbone” of its armored corps?

 China’s tank production commenced in 1958 when its main armor factory began assembling the Type 59–copied from the Soviet T-54/55–and its subsequent variants.
-The conglomerate known as Norinco kept its plant in Baotou, Inner Mongolia, running at peak capacity for the next 20 years but this plummeted by the 1980s when Deng Xiaoping launched an era of foreign investment and economic growth.
+The conglomerate known as Norinco kept its plant in Baotou, Inner Mongolia, running at peak capacity for the next 20 years but this plummeted by the 1980s when Deng Xiaoping opened China to foreign investment.

 It was during the same period when new influences took hold of Chinese armor engineering and pulled it away from the template epitomized by the Type 59.
 First was the Reagan administration’s ambitious policy to build an alliance with Beijing as a counterbalance against Moscow’s “Evil Empire.”
 This meant a lot of US patents were shared with Chinese state-owned manufacturing enterprises between 1980 and 1988.